 With the holiday season almost upon us, we’re all looking forward to a time of rest and regeneration.
-We want to enter 2019 ready to run; full of new plans and ideas, renewed vigour to do better, and sufficient stores of patience and goodwill to see us through the year.
-Planning now for a good holiday season will ensure that we get the rest we need.
+We want to enter 2023 ready to run; full of new plans and ideas, renewed vigour to do better, and sufficient stores of patience and goodwill to see us through the year.
+Planning ahead for a good holiday season will ensure that we get the rest we need.

-Unlike many others, we cannot completely let go over Christmas.
-How we handle this period can have a huge impact on how we enter the new year – so let’s learn from others and ensure the best possible service we can for our patients, while slowing the pace, if possible, and getting the rest we need.
+Unlike many other professionals, we cannot completely let go over Christmas.
+How we handle this period can have a huge impact on how we enter the new year – so let’s learn from others and ensure the best possible service we can for our patients while slowing the pace, if possible, and getting the rest we need.

 Holiday Season Options

 - Stay open throughout the season with shorter hours, perhaps working half days.